Maximize Shoulder Strength with Cable Face Pulls

 What equipment is needed for cable face pulls?

-To perform cable face pulls, you will need access to a cable machine with a rope or dual handles attachment.
-It is important to adjust the weight and attachment height to suit your strength and body size.
+To perform cable face pulls, you need access to a cable machine with a rope or dual handles attachment.
+It is important to adjust the weight and attachment height (to eye level or just above shoulder height) to suit your strength and body size.

 What are the benefits of cable face pulls?